Farmers’ pasta is our family’s Christmas Eve tradition. Break it out whenever you need a make-ahead vegetarian meal to please a crowd.

 - Fine sea salt and freshly ground black pepper

 - Bring a large pot of salted water to a boil.
 Add the penne and cook until just shy of al dente, about 7 minutes if the package says 11.
 Drain.

 - Meanwhile, in heavy 5-quart pot, heat the olive oil over medium heat.
-Add the anchovy fillets and cook, stirring, until they dissolve.
-Be careful for splattering.
 Add the minced garlic and cook for just a moment, until aromatic.

 - Add the flour all at once and cook, whisking frequently, for 90 seconds.
 Add the milk, raise the heat to high, and bring to a boil, stirring frequently.
 When the milk boils, immediately lower the heat to medium-low and simmer until slightly thickened, about 5 minutes.

-- Off the heat, add the mozzarella, fontal, manchego, and 3/4 cup of the Parmigiano.
+- Off the heat, add half the mozzarella, the fontal, the manchego, and half the Parmigiano.
 Stir until cheese is melted.
 Stir in the the basil, parsley, and nutmeg.
 Season generously to taste with salt and pepper, then stir in the pasta.

 - Preheat oven to 375° F/190° C with a rack in the center.
-Pour mixture into a 9×13-inch baking dish.
-Sprinkle with remaining Parmigiano.
+Pour mixture into a deep 9x13-inch baking dish or large braiser.
+Top with remaining mozzarella and Parmigiano.
 Bake until lightly browned and bubbly, about 20 minutes.